b-lev/Python-Setup/README.md

 ```
 You'll notice that isort also separated each import into its own line (before random and sys) were together.
 And it combined all the imports from random_words into one statement.
 That's clearer formatting for the reader.

+Here's the diff of what isort did.
+Over time, you'll get pretty good at reading diffs.

 <p align="center"><img src="images/after-isort.jpg?raw=true" width="100%"></p>

 ## Using flake8 to lint your code

-A linter is a program that examines your source code for bad style or errors, and it checks for things in a wide range of categories.
+A *linter* is a program that examines your source code for bad style or errors, and it checks for things in a wide range of categories.
 The first linter was called [lint](https://en.wikipedia.org/wiki/Lint_(software)) and was written in 1978!

 [Flake8](https://pypi.org/project/flake8/) (pronounced "flay-kate") is one such linter.
 It's pretty aggressive and exacting.
 And I think especially for a beginning, you'll waste a lot of time trying to get rid of all the flake8 warnings.
 So for now, let's just focus on errors.